We Found a Homemade Fruit Fly Trap That Actually Works

-We don’t know where they came from—they just showed up one night.
+We don’t know where the fruit flies came from—they just showed up one night.
 Maybe some stowaway fruit fly eggs arrived on a bunch of bananas from the grocery store.
 Or maybe it was a bad idea to let fruit salad sit on the counter while we had a bonfire in the backyard.
-Or maybe I neglected to empty our compost bucket for a little too long and some of those awful pests with their sense-of-smell superpowers shimmied their way through a screen.
-(Here’s the right way to compost at home.)
+Or maybe I neglected to empty our compost bucket for a little too long and some of those awful pests with their sense-of-smell superpowers shimmied through a screen.

 However they got into our house, we wanted them out.
 Fast.

 Then I noticed a pin on my ever-helpful Pinterest feed: Make a Homemade Fruit Fly Trap, it announced.
 So I did.

 Long story short: fruit flies are attracted to ripened fruits and vegetables, which probably doesn’t come as a surprise.
 The surprising part, however, is how they travel into your home.
 Fruit flies are usually brought in by you.
 Yes, you!
 These little buggers linger on produce and are brought into your home when you unpack your grocery goodies.

 Once they’ve snuck into your home, their breeding process begins (if it hasn’t started already).
 They breed almost as soon as they land—laying eggs underneath the surface of your precious produce.
 No matter where they breed, you’ll want to act fast.
 Female fruit flies can breed up to 500 eggs, which can hatch within a WEEK—eek!

 Pro tip: Think throwing away infested produce is enough to get rid of these pests?
 Think again.
 Fruit flies can (and will) continue breeding within trash bags, drains and garbage disposals.
 Be sure to throw away rotten produce before your little friends move in for good.